 - Add your broccoli stems.
 Simply chop off and discard the super-tough bottom edge of the broccoli, and chop the remaining stems.
 Broccoli stems are delicious and add a deeper broccoli flavor to the soup.

 - Add your broccoli florets and vegetable stock.
 Simmer until broccoli is tender.
 This recipe calls for 6 cups of vegetable stock and 1 large head of broccoli, or about 6 cups of broccoli florets.
 It's important to not add too much liquid to the soup.
 Too much liquid = weird consistency.
-Perfect amount of liquid = creamy perfection.
-My rule of thumb is only to add enough liquid to the pot to hit 1/4″ below the tops of the broccoli.
+A perfect amount of liquid = creamy perfection.
+My rule of thumb is only to add enough liquid to the pot to hit 1/4″ above the tops of the broccoli.
 You can always add more liquid when you are blending if necessary, but it's much harder to fix the problem if you have too much.

 - Add 4-6 cups of leafy greens in the last few minutes of cooking.
 For this batch, I added kale, swiss chard, and baby spinach, but you can add any combination you'd like.

-- When pureeing (I used my Vitamix) add a few Tbsp of nutritional yeast.
+- Add a few Tbsp of nutritional yeast.
 This step is optional but nutritional yeast adds a cheesy flavor and a healthy dose of B12 (bam! energy blast!) and protein!

-- Top with a sprinkle of hemp seeds for healthy omega 3 fats, and a garnish of some of the greens from the soup (I just reserve a few broccoli florets and wilted greens).
+- Top with a sprinkle of hemp seeds for healthy omega-3 fats, and a garnish of some of the greens from the soup (I just reserve a few broccoli florets and wilted greens).
 The green addition on top is totally optional as well, but I like a little bit of texture

 Can we take just one minute to talk about the miracle that is broccoli?